aahilgert/term_project_360420_w2019_section03-Ayestas/report/KNIGHTSTOURREPORT.md

 ## Discussion

-The exponential relationship between time and spaces on the defined chessboard prove that an algorithm for the knight's tour runs in exponential time.
+The exponential relationship between run time and spaces on the defined chessboard prove that an algorithm for the knight's tour runs in exponential time.
 Since, an already defined NP-Hard (and NP-Complete) problem (the travelling salesman problem) also runs in exponential time, the knight's tour is NP-Hard.
-As discussed previously, verifier polynomial runtime can be proved by inspection, and by corollary, the knight's tour is in
+As discussed previously, verifier polynomial run time can be proved by inspection, and by corollary, the knight's tour is in
 NP.
 These two attributes prove NP-Completeness.
 In concurrence with literature provided by McGown and Leininger of Oregon State University and The Massachusetts Institute of Technology, the knight's tour is indeed NP-Complete (McGown & Leininger, 2002).
 This leads to the conclusion that the knight's tour is an eligible decision problem for modern-day cryptography.

 ### References